fairrent.ie

 The following actions by a landlord are illegal under Irish law.
 You do not have to tolerate any of these:

-• Changing the locks while the tenant is away
+Changing the locks while you’re away

 Disposing of or moving your possessions without consent is illegal, even if rent is owed.

-• Cutting off utilities (electricity, gas, water, heating)
+Cutting off utilities

-• Intimidation or harassment to force you to leave
+Intimidation or harassment

 Verbal threats, repeated unwanted visits, or any behaviour designed to pressure you into leaving.

-• Evicting without giving proper written notice
+Evicting without proper written notice

 If any of these have happened to you, contact the RTB immediately.

-Call the RTB helpline at 0818 303 037 or visit www.rtb.ie to submit a dispute.
-You may also wish to contact the Gardai if you feel physically threatened.
+Call 0818 303 037 or visit www.rtb.ie.
+Contact the Gardaí if you feel physically threatened.

 Need to respond to an eviction notice?